LyricFinancial/integration-guides/documentation/docs/03_Lyric_Snippet/Lyric_Snippet.md

     document.addEventListener('confirmationComplete', eventHandler);

 **5) Once the Lyric API has been successfully called, call advanceRequestComplete function passing the ACCESS_TOKEN that was returned in the header of the Lyric /clients API call.
-This will remove the wait indicator as well as opent the Lyric vAtm page in a new browser.**
+This will remove the wait indicator as well as open the Lyric vAtm page in a new browser.**

     lyric.advanceRequestComplete(accessToken);